 Transition to secondary school

-Hello, our names are Ollie and Carenza, and we are the Year 11 Transition Prefects.
+Hello, my names is Conor, and I am the Year 11 Transition Prefect.

 During the summer term we have visited most of the local primary schools, where we have delivered a Powerpoint presentation on the transition to Chailey School.
 The Year 6 students have asked brilliant questions and have been informed about the induction days as well as life at Chailey.
 They all seem really enthusiastic about joining us here in September.

-Being Transition Prefect is very important to us because we know how scary it can be moving up to a bigger school.
-We can still remember how it feels, so we aim to help to make the transition as easy and happy as possible.
-Throughout the school year we will be visiting Year 7 tutor groups and ensuring that everyone has settled in well, and helping out if anyone has any worries.
+Being Transition Prefect is very important to me because I know how scary it can be moving up to a bigger school.
+I can still remember how it feels, so my aim is to help to make the transition as easy and happy as possible.
+Throughout the school year I will be visiting Year 7 tutor groups and ensuring that everyone has settled in well, and helping out if anyone has any worries.

 Dates for your Diary